project-alice-assistant/docs/docs/setup/room-configuration.md

 When you click on the settings icon, (the gears) in the location toolbar, you'll then be able to hover over a room and click that locations settings icon to configure it.

-For now you only have 2 options that will popup over the room as soon as you hover over it.
+For now, you only have 2 options that will pop up over the room as soon as you hover over it.

 - Firstly:, is another gear/settings icon, click that to add or remove a synonym for that room.
-Synonyms will be useable for voice input just like the main name of the room.
+Synonyms will be usable for voice input just like the main name of the room.
 That way you can "play music in the office" or "play music in my workspace" and alice will know it is the same.

-- Secondly: You have raise and lower arrows when you hover a room.
+- Secondly: You have up and down arrows when you hover a room.
 These will raise or lower the room on the map.

  *Example of this is:*

-You create a outdoor space the entire size of your property.
-Now lower that by clicking the arrow so it goes under all the other locations.
+You create an outdoor space the entire size of your property.
+Now lower that by clicking the arrow, so it goes under all the other locations.
 Your outside area should now surround the house without covering all the rooms up.

 Now that you are done with the creation of the home, let's get started with adding in some life!